FluxNotes/flux/README.md

 ## Testing

+For docs on writing new tests, [see here in our wiki](https://github.com/standardhealth/flux/wiki/Testing#writing-tests).
 To run tests, go into the central project directory and run:

 ```
 yarn test